jphenow/fly-fun/README.md

 It looks like 5 mostly describes how to do 2 within fly registry?
 Or do I create a docker image, push somewhere, create fly app, push fly app There’s some odd flow to those docs

 at a glance the deno link makes more sense - I’m going to give that one a go

+---

+* Deno imports shouldn't have .ts in path
+*